ZupIT/beagle-docs/content/en/android/customization/action/async-action.md

 }
 ```

-Now, with the action ready to execute asynchronously, you have to **MANDATORY** notify when its execution is finished through the `onActionFinished` method.
+**Step 4:** Now, the action is ready to execute asynchronously.
+It is *MANDATORY** to notify when the execution is finished through the `onActionFinished` method.

 ```kotlin
 @RegisterAction("customActionAndroid")